jnyborg/timematch/README.md

 # TimeMatch
 Official source code of [TimeMatch: Unsupervised Cross-region Adaptation by Temporal Shift Estimation](https://arxiv.org/abs/2111.02682) by Joachim Nyborg, [Charlotte Pelletier](https://sites.google.com/site/charpelletier/), [Sébastien Lefèvre](http://people.irisa.fr/Sebastien.Lefevre/), and Ira Assent.

+## Abstract
+_The recent developments of deep learning models that capture complex temporal patterns of crop phenology have greatly advanced crop classification from Satellite Image Time Series (SITS).
+However, when applied to target regions spatially different from the training region, these models perform poorly without any target labels due to the temporal shift of crop phenology between regions.
+Although various unsupervised domain adaptation techniques have been proposed in recent years, no method explicitly learns the temporal shift of SITS and thus provide only limited benefits for crop classification.
+To address this, we propose TimeMatch, which explicitly accounts for the temporal shift for improved SITS-based domain adaptation.
+In TimeMatch, we first estimate the temporal shift from the target to the source region using the predictions of a source-trained model.
+Then, we re-train the model for the target region by an iterative algorithm where the estimated shift is used to generate accurate target pseudo-labels.
+Additionally, we introduce an open-access dataset for cross-region adaptation from SITS in four different regions in Europe.
+On our dataset, we demonstrate that TimeMatch outperforms all competing methods by 11% in average F1-score across five different adaptation scenarios, setting a new state-of-the-artin cross-region adaptation._

 ## Requirements
 ### Python requirements
 - Python 3.9.4, PyTorch 1.8.1, and more in `environment.yml`.